codebyzeun/voice_assistant/README.md

    4. Restart your PC after adding the language pack to ensure everything works properly

 2. Install the Required Python Packages
+The assistant uses the ``speech_recognition`` library to handle speech-to-text (STT) and pyttsx3 for text-to-speech (TTS).
+Install these packages by running: bash Copy Edit
    ```
    pip install SpeechRecognition pyaudio pyttsx3
    ```